Installing Client XML Application Files

 BoldLabels=true

-This step is optional for all Jargon Reader versions.
+This step is required when using Jargon Reader for Palm OS, and is optional for other Jargon Reader versions.

 These files are modified one-way compressed gzip files that provide faster downloads and also a degree of security by not disclosing source code in cleartext mode.